Practical Interviewing and Transcribing for Research

 This online workshop has been organised by the Well-being, Health and Communities (WHC) Pathway and is open to ESRC and non-ESRC funded PhD and MA Social Research students within the WHC Pathway across the WRDTP partner universities.

-- Tips on successful interviewing from a qualitative methodologist.
+- Offer researcher tips on successful interviewing from a qualitative methodologist.

 This training session will be delivered via Zoom